netw0rk-org/netw0rk/README.md

     - Remove row_i from table if current_timestamp - timestamp_i > n

 ### Mesh Networking
 - Packets are only forwarded if BT Auth is valid.
-A valid BT Auth :
+A valid BT Auth:
+    - has packet_userid == sigset_userid
     - is a SigSet which is itself signed by all signing peers.
     - has current_timestamp - min_timestamp(SigSet) < n. min_timestamp is the timestamp of the oldest signature ∈ SigSet